_edited.jpg)

 As I talked with peers and other nonprofit professionals, it was clear I was not alone.
 Most of us were barely operating -- suffering from extreme physical and mental fatigue, as well as feelings of emotional exhaustion and depletion -- even when we loved our jobs (in fact, maybe because we loved our jobs).
 We could feel it and our organizations could too.

-After hundreds of conversations and fateful life changes that all pointed in the same direction, I started the consulting firm Fundraising Sol to help nourish the heart and sol of fundraising professionals and their fundraising programs.
+After hundreds of conversations and fateful life changes that all pointed in the same direction, I started the consulting firm Fundraising Sol to help nonprofits raise money raise real dollars in ways that are ethical, joyful, and sustainable.

 With light,